Workshop Overview

 • Particle Instrument Hands-on Demonstration

-• Tutorials on topics related to Aerosol Science and Technology
+• Tutorials on topics related to Aerosol Science and Technology:

 The technical sessions will be accompanied by poster sessions, exhibits, and lab tours.
 The Workshop is specifically advantageous to beginning researchers (graduate students, post-doctoral fellows, junior faculty) and participants from Industry.

-CAST is a newly established research center at the University of Miami that has nine core and multiple affiliated faculty members from the College of Engineering, Rosenstiel School of Marine and Atmospheric Science, and Miller School of Medicine.
+CAST is a newly established research center at the University of Miami that has ten core and multiple affiliated faculty members from the College of Engineering, Rosenstiel School of Marine and Atmospheric Science, and Miller School of Medicine.
 CAST focuses on the characterization of fundamental aerosol formation and transformation processes to determine impacts on the environment, climate, and human health and to utilize these processes to develop new materials to enable energy, environmental and medical technologies.

 Date:

-January 14 to January 16, 2026
+January 15 to January 16, 2026

 Location:

-Coral Gables Campus and Rosenstiel Campus, University of Miami
+Coral Gables Campus, University of Miami

 Format:

-• Three lunches, one happy hour, and coffee breaks included
+• Breakfasts, lunches, and coffee breaks included

 Travel Funds: